Ending money laundering in Europe

 But what about the European Union?
 There have been a number of positive legislative and regulatory moves including the ongoing revision process of European anti-money laundering rules and the setting up of a Parliamentary Inquiry Committee to investigate the European side of the Panama Papers.

-A year after the Panama Papers: Where does the EU stand?
-This is the question we will try to answer during the event that will mark the launch of Transparency International EU report No place to hide?
-Money Laundering & Corporate Secrecy in Europe on 25 April at the Residence Palace in Brussels.
+Where does the EU stand a year after the Panama Papers?
+This is the question we will try to answer during the event that will mark the launch of Transparency International EU report Under the Shell: Ending Money Laundering in Europe on 25 April at the Residence Palace in Brussels.

 The conference will focus on a key aspect of the fight against money laundering and tax evasion: increasing transparency around the identity of the ultimate beneficiaries hiding behind complex webs of shell companies and trusts, a concept better known as beneficial ownership transparency.
 The first session will be dedicated to assessing the state-of-play in selected EU Member States while the roundtable in the second session will touch upon other critical issues including the current revision process of EU anti-money laundering rules, the role of intermediaries and professional enablers and offshore jurisdictions in facilitating financial secrecy.